jimmypewtress/spacex-launches-uikit/README.md

 Navigation and the pulling together of all the various dependencies is handled by Coordinator objects.

-I orginally inteded this project to be a learning project for both Combine and SwiftUI, but after some research I'm not convinced this Clean/MVVM type approach is suitable for SwiftUI.
+I orginally inteded this app to be a learning project for both Combine and SwiftUI, but after some research I'm not convinced this Clean/MVVM type approach is suitable for SwiftUI.
 Combine works well with this approach for the bindings between objects, but it does a bit "shoehorned" in and it's evident it's designed more to work with SwiftUI.

 I have another repo where I'm rebuilding the exact same app in SwiftUI [here](https://github.com/jimmypewtress/spacex-launches-swiftui).